cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 Now let us install cloudmesh burn, which allows us to burn preconfigured SD Cards for clusters easily.
 Open a new terminal window and run the following command.
-This will install cloudmesh and upgrade your system if needed.
+To make the instalation and needed updates to your PI simple, we have provided a one line install script that you can run via curl:

 ```
 pi@managerpi:~ $ curl -Ls http://cloudmesh.github.io/get/pi | sh -
 ```

 This will set up a python venv on your computer manager Pi.
-This may take 5-7 minutes as it will update your Pi and install all requirements.
+It may take 5-7 minutes as it will also update your Pi and install all other requirements.

 You will want to reboot your Pi after this.